- Information collected at birth registration

 For births registered under the Human Fertilisation and Embryology Act 2008, the age of second parent has been grouped with age of father.
 Given the relatively small number of births registered to same-sex couples, this has a negligible impact on the statistics.

 The method by which missing values for mother’s and father’s or second parent’s age have been imputed changed in 2004.
 From 2004 until the 2017 data year, if either the mother’s date of birth or the father's or second parent’s date of birth (where applicable) was not given, and mother’s date of birth could not be gained from the birth notification (used from 2007 onwards), an age was imputed.
 This imputation was discontinued for 2018 data onwards.
-See Section 3 for further details.
+See Section 3: Issues affecting the quality of birth registration data for further details.

 Table 2 shows the percentage of records where parents’ dates of birth were not stated at registration.
 Figures from 2007 onwards show the percentage of records still with no date of birth following birth notification matching.
 The impact of missing dates of birth on quality of the statistics is negligible, given the small number of records this affects.